backupbrew/switchbrew/USB services.md

 ## GetInterfaceStateChangeEvent

-No input, returns an output handle.
+No input, returns an output event handle with autoclear disabled.

 ## AcquireUsbIf